coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 * The usernames returned by the nested query will be used in the full query

 A practical example:
-If I search for “Artificial Intelligence”.
+Let's search for ```Artificial Intelligence```.
 Our nested query will look like:
 ```
 @mylat2 @syssource=WimPeople @myusername=[[@myusername] @syssource=(WimPeopleAdd,WimPeopleResume) (Artificial Intelligence)]
 ```

-In addition, our nested query we also want to search the regular People records.
+In addition to the nested query, we also want to search the regular People records.
 The above nested query should be added as a disjunction expression (essentially an OR).

 Putting all the pieces together will result in:
 ``` javascript